About SIP

 Lump Sum

-• Requires market knowledge
+• Requires stronger conviction in market valuations

 Try Lumpsum Calculator